Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 5. When your syrup is ready, turn the heat down to low and add the star anise, along with the rest of the wine.
 Gently heat the wine for around 5 minutes, and then ladle into heatproof glasses to serve.

-Read more: Your Ultimate Christmas Dining In Guide 2019
+Read more: Your Guide To Christmas Dining At Home

 The Non-Alcoholic Option